pyOpenSci/lessons/publish-share-code/cite-code.md

 * **CrossRef DOI**: A CrossRef DOI is typically used for formal, peer-reviewed publications like journal articles, books, or conference papers.
 CrossRef DOIs help ensure that these published works are easy to cite and locate in academic literature.
 CrossRef DOI's can also be easily connected to your ORCID.

-The Journal of Open Source Software (JOSS), [a pyOpenSci partner](https://www.pyopensci.org/partners.html), offers CrossRef DOI's for scientific software with research applications.
+The Journal of Open Source Software (JOSS), [a pyOpenSci partner](https://www.pyopensci.org/partners.html), offers CrossRef DOIs for scientific software with research applications.

 * **Zenodo DOI**: Zenodo allows you to create DOIs for a wider range of digital content, including datasets, software (like your GitHub repositories), preprints, and event presentations.
 Zenodo is perfect for making your code or data citable, even if it’s not part of a formal publication.

-Both types of DOIs ensure your work is easily found and cited, but CrossRef is more focused on formal publications.
-At the same time, Zenodo is more flexible, covering a broader range of research outputs.
+Both types of DOIs ensure your work is easily found and cited.
+CrossRef is more focused on formal publications.
+While Zenodo offers more flexibility by covering a broader range of research outputs.

 By using the right DOI for your work, you help others find and cite it easily, no matter where or how it’s shared!